 I plan on using the silhouette of the kids on Tim’s new Halloween Shadows thinlets from Sizzix in front of the house looking for their kitty.
 I added the bat to the circle around upper roof window so it wouldn’t look so much like a wreath.

 Side view – I really try to put the top part of the house on straight but I never notice that stuff is crooked until I take the photos.
 The front stoop is off center, etc, etc. BUT that’s why I make Halloween houses mostly – wonky is good.

 A little more wonkiness visible from the back.

 I love the blue tinted windows.
-I’ve said this before, but I covered both sides of the plastic windows (leftover packaging from various craft items) with glossy accents after they were tinted with blue alcohol ink.
-It makes the windows so wavy and obscures the funky glue blobs and paint splotches inside the house.
+I’ve said this before, but I cover both sides of the plastic windows (leftover packaging from various craft items) with glossy accents after they were tinted with blue alcohol ink.
+It makes the windows wavy and obscures the funky glue blobs and paint splotches inside the house.
 I also lined the house with metallic tape to reflect light better.
 Maybe I can take some photos later tonight to show you how nice the light looks and show you where the kitty is.

 I said to a friend of mine, “Can you tell I am getting better at painting the rock on the bases?”
 He looked at me like I was crazy.
 He’s not exactly artistically inclined.
 Anyway, I think my rock bases are looking better.

 Make more polymer pumpkins